Greetings like-minded nature advocates,

 Thanks to GPGB Supporters, the mission to communicate nature’s benefits is being accomplished.
-And thanks to everyone who is helping to “tell” the astonishing news about the AWE*some benefits of access to nature.
+And thanks to everyone who helps spread the astonishing news about the AWE*some benefits of access to nature.

-If you are not already a Supporter, and if, after first taking care of yourself and your dependents, the spirit moves you, please consider joining GPGB’s mission to increase everyone’s access to nature in the built environment.
+If you are not a Supporter, if it is possible after first taking care of your dependents, and if the spirit moves you, please consider joining GPGB’s mission to increase everyone’s access to nature in the built environment.